krisleech/medicine/README.md

 ```

 When no default is specified the dependency must be injected via the
-constructor otherwise an exception is raised.
+constructor or setter an otherwise an exception will be raised.

 ### Default dependencies